-Long-term assets such as long-term equity investments, investment property measured under cost method, fixed assets, construction in progress, right-to-use assets, use of intangible assets and oil and gas assets with a finite useful life are tested for impairment if there is any indication that such assets may be impaired at the balance sheet date.
+Long-term assets such as long-term equity investments, fixed assets, construction in progress, right-to-use assets, intangible assets and oil and gas assets with a finite useful life are tested for impairment if there is any indication that such assets may be impaired at the balance sheet date.
 If the result of the impairment test indicates that the recoverable amount of the asset is less than its carrying amount, a provision for impairment and an impairment loss are recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs to sell and the present value of the future cash flows expected to be derived from the asset.
-Provision for asset impairment is determined and recognized on the individual asset basis.
-If it is not possible to estimate the recoverable amount of an individual asset, the recoverable amount of a group of assets to which the asset belongs is determined.
+Provision for asset impairment is determined and recognized on the individual asset, the recoverable amount of a group of assets to which the asset belongs is determined.
 A group of assets is the smallest group of assets that is able to generate independent cash inflows.